Harlesden: Demography

 The 2011 census results for Harlesden ward counted a population of 17,162.
 In 2011, 71.4% of homes were apartments across the ward, 15.8% of homes were terraced houses, 8.6% semi-detached houses and 4% detached houses; with 0.1% of the homes mobile or temporary structures.
 Most of the terraces are pre-1920s and the flats converted from them.
 Many of the flats date to after 2000.
 Non-mixed use terraces and private sector built apartments are the main housing types that attract high prices from private sector owner-occupiers unable to afford similar properties in nearby Kensal Green and Queen's Park.

 Harlesden is ethnically diverse.
 67% of the population identified themselves as being BAME (Black, Asian and minority Ethnic) at the 2011 census in the Harlesden ward.
 Ethnically, 19% of the population was Black Caribbean, followed by 19% Black African (both including those of mixed heritage), 15% Other White, and 14% White British.
 The main spoken foreign languages were Portuguese and Somali.

 Crime

-In the late 1990s to early 2000s, Harlesden and the nearby Stonebridge estate, witnessed a high number of murders and became a crime hotspot, because of several rival yardie and Somali gangs.
+In the late 1990s to early 2000s, Harlesden and the nearby Stonebridge estate, witnessed a high number of murders and became a crime hotspot, because of several rival yardie gangs.
 During this time Harlesden turned into one of London's main crack cocaine trading centres, and one of the yardies' strongholds.
 In 2001 the area reportedly had the highest murder rate in Britain, with 26 shooting incidents that year alone.
 Through community projects and better policing, crime rates were significantly reduced throughout the 2000s.
 Crime rates fell at Stonebridge in 2002 and residents reported better living conditions in 2005.

 During the nationwide riots of 2011, some shops in Harlesden were attacked by looters.